Description

 LCA: LCA with a grouping variable and without measurement variance

-Description This code fits a mixed indicator latent-profile model (using both continuous and categorical indicators) to identify family subgroups that conform to risk factors associated with adolescent antisocial behavior.
-This code corresponds to the research paper titled “Constellations of Family Risk for Long-Term Adolescent Antisocial Behavior” published in Journal of Family Psychology in 2020.
-The paper can be found here: https://pmc.ncbi.nlm.nih.gov/articles/PMC7375013/ Software Downloads Mplus Model Features Model Category Your Content Goes Here Model Type Your Content Goes Here Indicator Type Your Content Goes Here Available Software Your Content Goes Here Measurement Invariance Your Content Goes Here Approach to Outcomes Your...
+Description This code fits a baseline, latent-profile model to identify and describe profiles of financial stress responses.
+It also imposes measurement invariance across the groups with means and variances equal.
+This code corresponds to the research paper titled “Financial stress response profiles and psychosocial functioning in low-income parents” published in Journal of Family Psychology in 2018.
+The paper can be found here: https://pubmed.ncbi.nlm.nih.gov/29878812/ Software Downloads Mplus Model Features Model Category Your Content Goes Here Model Type Your Content Goes Here Indicator Type Your Content Goes Here Software Options Your Content Goes Here Measurement Invariance Your Content Goes Here Approach to...

 Let’s stay in touch.